Blawby/preact-cloudflare-intake-chatbot/DESIGN_SYSTEM_PLAN.md

-# Blawby AI Design System Plan
+# Blawby AI Form & Input Components Plan

 ## Overview
-This document outlines a comprehensive design system for reusable input components in our Preact application, inspired by shadcn/ui patterns but tailored for our specific needs and existing architecture.
+This document outlines a focused plan for building reusable form and input components in our Preact application, inspired by shadcn/ui patterns but tailored for our specific needs and existing architecture.

 ## Current State Audit